 Producer shall complete the Equality and Diversity Monitoring form referred to in the Documentation section of this Agreement.

-Producer shall (i) participate in the evaluation of the Project using the guidelines being developed by Hull 2017 (such guidelines to include the collection and sharing of data from a range of beneficiary groups) and (ii) contribute fully to the evaluation of UK City of Culture which will be undertaken by Hull 2017, the University of Hull and other approved evaluators.
+Producer shall (i) participate in the evaluation of the Project using the guidelines being developed by Hull 2017 (such guidelines to include the collection and sharing of data from a range of beneficiary groups) and (ii) contribute fully to the evaluation of UK City of Culture which will be undertaken by Hull 2017, the University of Hull and other approved evaluators..

 LEGACY AND ARCHIVING